Some posts contain compensated links. Please read this disclaimer for more info.

 Wages in Macedonia are traditionally low, but despite that, you won’t find a tipping culture.
 You’re not expected to tip, but as a tourist, if you enjoy the service, as with other countries, it’s a nice and appreciated thing to leave a little token of your enjoyment.

-In bars and restaurants, if you notice that there is a service charge on your bill, you don’t need to tip at all.
+If you notice that there is a service charge on your bill in bars and restaurants, you don’t need to tip at all.
 But, this is only likely to happen in large tourist areas or big cities.
 The chances are there will be no charge, and you can decide for yourself whether you want to tip or not.
-In this case, 10% of the total cost of the bill is a general marker to aim for.
+In this case, 10% of the bill’s total cost is a general marker to aim for.
 If the service was really exceptional, you might like to think about leaving 15% as a maximum amount.

-Tour guides don’t expect a tip, but you should think about 5 to 10% of the cost of the tour if you really enjoyed your day and found the guide to be helpful.
+Tour guides don’t expect a tip, but you should think about 5 to 10% of the tour’s cost if you really enjoyed your day and found the guide to be helpful.
 As for taxi drivers, it’s a better idea to set your rate before you get into the car, and as a result, you won’t need to tip because everything is included in the price you have arranged.
 However, if you had terrific service, i.e., you had a free tour on your way with a knowledgeable driver, you could think about adding a little extra!
-Do, however, remember to only ever get a taxi from a registered taxi rank, to avoid typical tourist scams.
+However, remember only ever to get a taxi from a registered taxi rank to avoid typical tourist scams.

-If you have received excellent service for your hotel staff, you could tip them also; however, they will not expect it.
+If you have received excellent service from your hotel staff, you could tip them also; however, they will not expect it.
 Anything up to 20 MKD is average.

 Away from the large towns and cities, it is always best to have low denominations of cash with you, and remember to spend all your Macedonian currency before you leave, as changing it over once you’re across the border will be very difficult indeed!